 No patient identifiable or sensitive information is collected or leaves GP practices, unless agreed otherwise for the purpose of secondary care data linkage.

 OPC does not collect data for patients who have expressed that their data should not be shared, including those who have expressed so through the National Data Opt-out Policy scheme in England.

-All pseudonymised de-identified data provided by GP practices as part of our quality improvement programme and research support activities is encrypted and securely transferred from GP practices to OPC through the NHS N3/HSCN network.
+All de-identified data provided by GP practices as part of our quality improvement programme and research support activities is encrypted and securely transferred from GP practices to OPC through the NHS HSCN network.

-All pseudonymised de-identified data provided by GP practices to OPC is held securely in the OPC Quality Improvement Database, which is part of our service database.
+All de-identified data provided by GP practices to OPC is held securely in the OPC Service Database.

 OPC will continue to hold the practice data extracted for ongoing provision of its services and to make improvements to its services.
 A GP Practice can request at any time for its data to be removed from OPC’s databases, subject to any requirements on data retention as set out in the GDPR/DPA.